maize-genetics/phg_v2/docs/build_and_load.md

 > [!WARNING]
 > The directory that you specify in the output (`-o`) section must
 > be a an existing directory.

+> [!NOTE]
+> Optionally, `create-ref-vcf` can also use another parameter,
+> `--reference-url`.
+This is an optional URL where the reference
+> FASTA file can be downloaded.
+This will be added to the VCF header
+> information.

 Once the command is complete and you have navigated into the output directory (in my case, `output/vcf_files`), you will see two files: